5T33Z0/OCLP4Hackintosh/README.md

 Additionally, OCLP applies [on-disk patches](https://dortania.github.io/OpenCore-Legacy-Patcher/PATCHEXPLAIN.html#on-disk-patches) ("root-patches") in Post-Install to re-enable crucial features like hardware graphics acceleration (iGPU/GPU) as well as WiFi/BT to extend the lifecycle of these expansive machines.

-What you may not know is: some of the settings, kexts and root-patches can  be utilized on Wintel systems as well.
-But the necessary adjustments of the `config.plist` and which of the kexts to inject (some of them are only required on Apple systems) is not officially documented nor supported by Dortania, nor will you receive any help for this on Discord.
-That's why I created in-depth configuration guides so your old Hackintosh can run macOS 12 and newer.
+What you may not know is: some of the OCLPs settings, kexts and root-patches can be utilized on Wintel systems as well.
+However, the required modifications to the `config.plist` and the selection of kexts to inject (as some are only needed for Apple systems) are not officially documented nor supported by Dortania, and you won’t find assistance for this on Discord.
+That’s why I’ve created detailed configuration guides to help your older Hackintosh run macOS Ventura up to Tahoe.

 **Patches relevant to us are**: